 This project uses strong imagery and cautionary tales spoken by drug users themselves to effectively de-glamorize hard drug use - and at zero cost to the public.
 Yet producing this work has hard dollar costs that must be paid.
-This website has existed for a few years without a dollar in external funding or donations, and I will be forced to remove the website if that does not change by the end of 2018.
+This website has existed for a few years without a dollar in external funding or donations.
 Producing this material has cost over $10,000, and the website hosting subscription alone is over $200 per year.
-Scores of images and dozens of monologues could be added to this website yet I no longer have the means to pay for any of it, nor am inclined to, especially given the absence of any public recognition or media coverage whatsoever.
+Scores of images and dozens of monologues could be added to this website with your help.

 You can help keep this website running in a few ways: Promote this website by simply clicking the Facebook "like" button, or you can forward this site to friends, your contact list, relevant blogs, or any news media that might be interested in reviewing it.
 Individuals who may benefit from this presentation are teens, current and former addicts, politicians, judges and district attorneys, teachers, law enforcement personnel, drug kingpins, and social workers.